snallfot8/TDDC17_Labs/README.md

 Lab 1: Simulator for automated vacuum cleaner.
 Construction of the agent

-Lab 2 Part 1: Simulator for automated vacuum cleaner.
+Lab 2_part1: Simulator for automated vacuum cleaner.
 Implementation of the search algorithms

 Lab 4: Planning with pddl